Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Numerical Results

 \subsection{Impact of Large-Scale Fading and Imperfect Power Control}

 So far, we have considered only the case when all users operate at the same average SNR.
 This corresponds to the scenario where perfect power control can be performed in the uplink, which is clearly favorable for low-resolution ADC architectures.
 If, however, the received signal powers are vastly different, low-power signals may not be distinguishable from high-power interferers for cases in which the ADCs resolution is too low.
-To investigate this issue, we consider first the case when there are only two users in the cell.
-Both users transmit 16-QAM symbols, the first one with SNR $\snr_1 = -10$\,dB, the second one with a varying transmit power.
-Specifically, its SNR $\snr_2$ ranges from $-10$\,dB to $50$\,dB.
-Hence, the SIR for the first~user before receiver filtering is $\xi = \snr_1 / \snr_2$ (in linear scale).